Rights, responsibilities & Student Handbook

 the Student Handbook at lowercolumbia.edu/publications/student-handbook.

 - All students at LCC receive a free student ID.
 The ID card is issued in the Admissions

 Center Building (ADC), Room 151, next to Advising..
 The ID gets you into plays, music

 concerts, and league sports on the LCC campus.
 It is also used in the Learning Commons

 and for tutoring services.
 There are several businesses who offer discounts to college

 students with their ID, so keep it with you and don’t be shy to ask about student

-- Each quarter you must go to the Entry Center, Cashiering, Registration or Bookstore,
+- Each quarter you must go to the One Stop Center, Cashiering, Registration or Bookstore,

 show your current class schedule, and you will get a new sticker that proves that